samuraininja84/Thimble/README.md

 - Inside the ActivateCommands method, you can put any commands you would like to Create & Turn On using the CreateCommand and ActivateCommand Methods.
 - You must pass the runner, the command data, and the method to be called when executing the command.
-	-You can do so like this:
+	- You can do so like this:
 	```csharp
 	- Command command = CommandHandler.CreateCommand<string>(name, "setName", SetName, "Sets the player's name", "<<setName {name}>>");
 	- CommandHandler.ActivateCommand(runner, commandData, command);